FDA/CiPA/README.md

 The defaults can be used as-is to verify the code runs properly.

-# LabClone Simulation Code
+# Protocol_Simulation Simulation Code
-## LabClone Required Packages
+## Protocol_Simulation Required Packages
 This code uses the following R packages:
 ```
-NONE
+testthat
+deSolve
+cmaes
 ```

 The IKr-dynamic ORd model C code is provided in [models/](models/) and must be compiled:
 ```
-cd BHM_LabClone_for_GitHub/LabClone_for_K_Drive
+cd BHM_PS_2020
 R CMD SHLIB /Protocol_Simulation/Protocol_Simulation/hERG_Model_C_Code/hergmod.c
 ```

-## LabClone Unit Tests and testthat
+## Protocol_Simulation Unit Tests and testthat
-LabClone comes with a battery of unit tests for all of the component functions.
+Protocol_Simulation comes with a battery of unit tests for all of the component functions.
 Running the unit tests successfully is good proof everything is working as it should and repeatable results will be obtained.
 To run all of the unit tests, install testthat:

 ```